Dipti-24/RAG-CHATBOT-LLM/README.md

 Note: Adjust web_paths in the code based on your personal document sources.

-## Sample Conversation:

-Visit Test_1 or Test_2 to look at their sample_conversations.pdf file.
-It contains sample conversations.

 ## License
 This project is under [MIT License](https://github.com/Dipti-24/RAG-CHATBOT-LLM?tab=MIT-1-ov-file#)